machristie/fmr-mobile/readme.md

    call to `getActivePage`)

 2. When the page isn't active, remove listeners and add them back again when the page is active again.
-This only works if you can afford to ignore events in the meantime (e.g., a clock), or you re-render parts of the page that are bound to models.
+See #1 for how to figure out when your page is navigated to.
+This only works if you can afford to ignore events in the meantime (e.g., a clock), or you just re-render the parts of the page that are bound to models.